LexieK7/COIN/README.md

 The pretrained COIN model weights are available on [Hugging Face](https://huggingface.co/LexieK/COIN).
 You can request access and download the weights directly from the link above.

+🎉 We are also delighted to share that the COIN manuscript has been accepted by Clinical Cancer Research.

 ### 📝 Abstract